Kevin L. Turner

-Kevin Turner is a corporate attorney in Holland & Knight's Washington, D.C., office.
+Kevin L. Turner is a corporate attorney in Holland & Knight's Washington, D.C., office.
 He previously served as general counsel of the U.S. International Development Finance Corporation (DFC), the Overseas Private Investment Corporation (OPIC) and the Export-Import Bank of the United States (EXIM).
-Mr. Turner focuses his practice on international financing transactions, particularly within emerging markets and developing nations, through representation of project sponsors and developers, state-owned enterprises, financial institutions and private equity funds.
+Mr. Turner focuses his practice on international financing transactions, particularly within emerging markets and developing nations, through representation of project developers, corporate borrowers, financial institutions and investment funds.
 He assists clients in structuring financing solutions involving export credit agencies and development finance institutions in various industry sectors such as energy, infrastructure, financial services, manufacturing, microfinance, health, and information and communication technology.

 Prior to joining Holland & Knight, Mr. Turner served as the first general counsel of DFC, where he provided policy and legal counsel to DFC leadership.
 Mr. Turner held the same position at OPIC before its transformation to the DFC.
 In this role, Mr. Turner advised on the agency's project finance, political risk insurance, small and medium-sized enterprises (SME) loan, guarantee, investment fund and equity transactions.
 He also advised on know-your-customer (KYC) and risk management, sanctions issues, and distressed assets and workouts.